Stocks off to mixed start to week ahead of Fed meeting

 Earnings will be quiet on Monday, but pick up later this week when technology heavyweights like Apple, Meta, Microsoft and Amazon all report their results.
 Other big companies reporting this week include Coca-Cola and McDonald's, where investors may look to see the impact of inflation on these inflation-conscious, consumer-facing companies.

-Energy companies, banks and health care stocks helped lift the market Monday.
-Exxon Mobil rose 3.2% and Bank of America added 1.3%.
-UnitedHealth Group gained 1.4%.

-Technology stocks kept the indexes' gains in check.
-Chipmaker Nvidia fell 2.2%.
+Technology stocks were the biggest drag on the S&P 500 Monday.
+Chipmaker Nvidia fell 2.3%.

 Credit: Eugene Hoshiko